rachel-labri-tipton/rachel-labri-tipton/README.md

 - 👩🏻‍🎤🧑🏾‍🎤 I'm looking to collaborate on **MERN Stack or Django-React projects** or **digital humanities** projects.

-- 🌝 In addition to my love for coding, I have high emotional intellgence and remarkable communication skills.
+- In addition to my love for coding, I have high emotional intellgence and remarkable communication skills. 🌝

 <details>
 <summary>About Me</summary>
-✨ I am a former **University English Professor** and **Freelance Technical Editor & Translator** who has retooled as a Software Engineer with General Assembly's Software Engineering Immersive (November 2021 - May 2022) 🐬  💫  🐳  ✨
+✨ I am a former University English Professor and Freelance Technical Editor & Translator who has retooled as a Software Engineer with General Assembly's Software Engineering Immersive (November 2021 - May 2022) 🐬  💫  🐳  ✨
 </details>

 <details>